What does 2020 look like for 5G?

 The Challenges of 5G

 One of the logistical challenges facing a full roll-out of 5G service is that it doesn’t require the same types of cell towers as 4G or earlier network standards.
 Instead, 5G cell sites are generally smaller and less intrusive and noticeable than 4G towers, however, more of them are needed throughout a geographic region in order to provide comprehensive coverage to users.
-It’s been estimated that tens of thousands of small cell sites are needed to make 5G a standard.
+It’s been estimated that over 800,000 small cells will be needed to make 5G a standard.

 Compared to the large cell towers, a 5G small cell site is small enough to fit on a light pole or traffic signal.
 They are often disguised to blend in with their surroundings instead of being an eye-sore.